yasharma02/crypto-noob/README.md

 # Crypto Noob's guide to crypto
-My collection of useful resources to surf the cryptic sea without being mauled by sharks.
+A collection of useful resources that help to surf the cryptic sea without being mauled by sharks.

-Here you can find resources to build your own base, which other established bases to visit for learning, and a little bit more.
+Here you can find resources needed to build your own base and other established bases you can visit for learning.
+And a little bit more.

 ## The Holy Source
 - [ETH God](https://twitter.com/VitalikButerin)